Summary

 Linear regression: multiple predictors

-Let’s try adding another explanatory variable to our model, amount of daily Ozone concentration (Ozone).
-Ozone is usually inversely related to particulate measures.
+Let’s try adding another other explanatory variable to our model, year (year).

 summary(fit2)